Jerrypoi/517-discussion-leader/review.md

 - For security experts: is it necessary to implement all these security features with the framework?
 - Requires the security experts to thoroughly understand the software they are trying to protect and write policy for them.
+- Less portability: once installed, never removable.
 ### What is your analysis of the proposed?

 Summarize and justify what your evaluation of the paper is.

 ## Details Comments, Observations, Questions
+### Discuss Questions:
+- Why we want implement PUMP in hardware, instead of the software?
+What's the pros and cons here?
+- What’s other possible novel Polices we could think of using PUMP?
+- If you’re a security advisor in a company, would you adopt this security method?
+Why?